Working with the Assigned Certifier – a Site Managers Approach

 Training Course Information

 Those working at site level management or supervision who deal with the Assigned Certifier, who wish to fully understand their role in this critical aspect of construction activity.
-This one-day program is essential for those working with Assigned Certifier role.
+This short program is essential for those working with Assigned Certifier role as it provides a practical understanding of the role and how it impact your role on site.

 This is a one-day program.